 Line item 28 Business and Corporate Card

 Report losses associated with loans held for investment accounted for at amortized cost on loans extended under business and corporate credit cards.
 Business cards include small business credit card accounts where the loan is underwritten with the sole proprietor or primary business owner as applicant.
 Report at the control account level or the individual pay level (not at the sub-account level).
 Corporate cards include employer-sponsored credit cards for use by a company's employees.
+Exclude losses associated with corporate card or charge card loans included in Line item 26 (C&I Graded Loans).

 Line item 29 Credit Cards